DTJF/cmakefbc/_A_FileFold.md

 - `fb-doc.lfn` : the list of function names file,
 - `logo.png` : the image file, and
 - `CMakelists.txt` : the build script to compile and upload the documentation.

+# dedian {#SecFoldDebian}

+This folder contains the configuration files to build Debian Linux packages from the source tree.
+Find detailed information about package building in the Debian documentation.
+Three packages are configured:

+- `binary` : containing CMake macros, cmakefbc_deps binary, cmakefbc wrapper and man pages (any platform)
+- `doc` : containing the documentation in html format (all platforms)
+- `source` : containing the source code (all platforms)

+\note: Instead of using CPack, this configuration is designed to work
+       with the original Debian tools.
+It works inside the source tree, polluting it with a bunch of configuration files.

+Start the build process by executing `debuild` in the root folder.
+The resulting output gets generated in the directory above the root folder.